Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST: Methods

 We model the build-up of dust in galaxies assuming that the metal production rate, $\dot{M}_Z$, is proportional to the SFR, and that the dust yield is a fraction $f_{\rm{dtmr}}$ of the metal yield.
 For an effective dust scale length, $R_d$, the dust optical depth can be written

 where we take the dust opacity to be $\kappa \propto \lambda^{-1}$, similar to SMC-like attenuation curves in the rest-UV \citep{Weingartner2001}.
-We parameterize $R_d$ as a double power-law in halo mass, whose parameters (which may vary with redshift) are calibrated empirically jointly with the parameters of $f_{\ast}$ via fits to UVLFs at $4 \la z \la 8$ and colours.
-The full rest-ultraviolet spectrum of each halo in the model is synthesized over its past star formation history, with the intrinsic spectrum reddened by the optical depth given in Eq.~ (\ref{eq:tau_d}).
-We parameterize their colours in terms of the spectral index $\beta$, where the rest-UV specific flux density is approximated as $f_\lambda \propto \lambda^{\beta}$.
+We parameterize $R_d$ as a double power-law in halo mass, whose parameters (which may vary with redshift) are calibrated empirically jointly with the parameters of $f_{\ast}$ via fits to UVLFs at $4 \la z \la 8$ \citep[from][]{Bouwens2015} and colours \citep[from][]{Bouwens2014}.
+The full rest-ultraviolet spectrum of each halo in the model is synthesized over its past star formation history, including nebular continuum emission \citep[following standard procedures][]{Ferland1980}, as implemented within \textsc{ares} \citep{Mirocha2020dust,Sun2021}.
+This intrinsic spectrum is then reddened by the optical depth given in Eq.~ (\ref{eq:tau_d}).
+We quantify their colours in terms of the spectral index $\beta$, where the rest-UV specific flux density is approximated as $f_\lambda \propto \lambda^{\beta}$.

 We will explore two previously-established versions of this model to begin, both of which match UVLFs measured by HST, followed in section~\ref{sec:extensions} by several extensions that aim to understand the implications of early JWST constraints.
 We take as our first case a modified version of the \citet{Mirocha2020dust} model, which used UVLFs at $z \sim 4, 6$, and $8$, and colours at $z \sim 4$ and 6 \citep[from][]{Bouwens2015,Bouwens2014} to calibrate the free parameters of $f_{\ast}$ (assumed independent of redshift here) and $R_d$.
 Here, for simplicity we neglect dust, but still synthesize the full SED of all model galaxies to establish a baseline for their rest-UV colours.
 Second, we employ a more physically-motivated model, in which $f_{\ast}$ is given by the scalings appropriate for energy-regulated stellar feedback, $f_{\ast} \propto M_h^{2/3} (1+z)$ \citep[as in][]{Furlanetto2017}, and the dust scale length evolves as the halo virial radius, $R_d \propto M_h^{1/3} (1+z)^{-1}$.
 In this case, reconciling the model with UVLFs and colours requires evolution in both the star formation duty cycle ($\fduty$) and dust-to-metal-ratio ($\fdtmr$) \citep{Mirocha2020prospects}, because the shallow mass dependence of $\Rvir$ results in a dramatic over-reddening of the bright galaxy population \citep[see also, e.g.,][]{Somerville2012,Yung2019}.